Jbleezy/BO2-Reimagined/README.md

 * Perks: Double Tap
 * Der Wunderfizz
 * One Inch Punch buyable for 9000 points at Rituals of the Ancients reward chest

+#### The Crazy Place
+* Wallbuys: Vector K10, Skorpion EVO, STG-44, SCAR-H, MG08/15, KSG
+* Perks: Jugger-Nog, Quick Revive, Speed Cola, Double Tap, PHD Flopper, Electric Cherry
+* Pack-a-Punch
+* No Mystery Box
+* Perks on the teleport pads and wallbuys in the staff chargers are randomized each game

 ## Game Modes